 We are required to monitor your drinking water for specific contaminants on a regular basis.
-Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
+Results of regular monitoring determines if our drinking water meets health standards.
 During 2023, we did not complete all monitoring for lead and copper as required.

-What should I do?
+What should you do?

-There is nothing you need to do at this time.
+Currently there is nothing you need to do.